ajaykalia/perpetual/README.md

 Here’s the kicker — the Agent can perform brain surgery on LLM 2, by directly modifying LLM 2’s prompt to continuously improve the conversation.
 No intervention from a human required.
 It's a perpetual personalization machine!

 Here’s the question – how quickly can the Perpetual Agent help LLM 2 converge on the topics, style, and conversational quirks that would appeal to LLM 1?

+2023-07-01: Setting up initial scaffolding of two bots holding a conversation.
+LLM 1 is a bot intended to mimic Kendall Roy from Succession.
+LLM 2 simply always replies in the affirmative.
+The personality agent does not exist yet.